zenmetsu/rhombus/README.md

 The system board currently consists of CPU, RAM, ROM, and a Xilinx XC95108 CPLD.

+RAM sizing and error checking is in place.

 Next steps:
-Proper RAM sizing/detection and testing.
+Code cleanup to reduce ROM size and increase efficiency S-Record load over serial
 Increasing RAM data bus to 32bits.
 ROM to remain 8bit due to simplicity of flashing devices.
 Floppy drive interface
 PS/2 Keyboard